MediaServe/RT-Extension-Flock/README.md

-# RT-Extension-Slack
+# RT-Extension-Flock
-Integration with Slack webhooks
+Integration with Flock webhooks

 # DESCRIPTION
-This module is designed for *Request Tracker 4* integrating with *Slack* webhooks.
+This module is designed for *Request Tracker 4* integrating with *Flock* webhooks.
 It was modified from Maciek's original code which was posted on RT's mailing list.
 His original code is [found here](http://www.gossamer-threads.com/lists/rt/users/128413#128413)

 The module works with the *Mattermost* server as well.